GDP-MI7/StreamTwitterData/README.md

 # Retrieve Twitter Data
-We have designed two scripts for pulling the twitter post based on the hashtag.
+We have designed scripts for performing twitter related operations.

 ## NodeJS version
 - Go to NodeJS folder